jtwig/book/engine/environment.md

 * ``StartCode``, ``EndCode``, ``StartOutput``, ``EndOutput``, ``StartComment`` and ``EndComment`` allows one customize the syntactic symbols used by Jtwig code islands.
 * ``AddonParserProvider``, ``BinaryOperator`` and ``UnaryOperator`` is the way to enhance the parser with extra addons, this will be detailed further on.
 All the mentioned methods are used to build lists of objects which means one can specify as many as we want.
-* ``CacheProvider`` setting gives the user the possibility of configuring a cache system for compiled Jtwig templates speeding up the rendering.
-Such cache uses a **Resource** as key and provides the Jtwig compiled templates as value.
+* ``TemplateCache`` setting gives the user the possibility to configure a cache for compiled Jtwig templates.
+Such mechanism speeds up the parsing operation.
+It uses **Resource** as key and returns, as mentioned, the Jtwig compiled templates.
 By caching it, operations like reading files and flatening the template structure can get a significant performance boost.
-Jtwig core comes with three implementations:
+Jtwig core comes with one implementation used by default: ``InMemoryConcurrentPersistentTemplateCache`` which was built with high performance standards.

-1. ``NoTemplateCacheProvider`` where no cache is provided, this is the default behaviour.
-2. ``PersistentTemplateCacheProvider`` provides a persistent cache mechanism, it's very execution time performant, however not memory efficient.
-3. ``LimitedTemplateCacheProvider`` provides a simple [guava](https://github.com/google/guava/wiki/CachesExplained) cache implementation with the specified size.

 ### ``functions()``